165,000 TD Rewards Points

 The real decision point is whether you book travel through Expedia for TD.
 If you prefer direct bookings for status credits or flexibility, the premium travel rate loses relevance – and you're left with a strong everyday card but not a travel specialist.

-Book through Expedia for TD for most flights and hotels – the fixed-value redemption rate is strong enough that you'll typically beat transfer partners on economy fares and mid-tier properties.
+Book through Expedia for TD for most flights and hotels – the fixed-value redemption rate is strong enough that you'll typically beat standalone bookings on economy fares and mid-tier properties.
 You're getting predictable value without hunting for award space.

 Read Our Full TD Rewards Guide